TMHBBV/unbxdocs./docs/Search/deploy-unbxd/android-sdk.md

 The following features are currently supported with UnbxdSDK:

-* Search: Allows you to interact with the Unbxd platform and implement all search-related functionality
+* **Search**: Allows you to interact with the Unbxd platform and implement all search-related functionality
-* Autosuggest: Allows for autocomplete search queries and showcases relevant products
+* **Autosuggest**: Allows for autocomplete search queries and showcases relevant products
-* Browse: Allows you to interact with the Unbxd platform and implement all category-related functionality
+* **Browse**: Allows you to interact with the Unbxd platform and implement all category-related functionality
-* Analytics: Allows integration of site events, session-related analytics
+* **Analytics**: Allows integration of site events, session-related analytics
-* Recommendations: Allows you to integrate product recommendations with the help of recorded events
+* **Recommendations**: Allows you to integrate product recommendations with the help of recorded events